Birds of a feather flock together: In English literature

 However, Jowett here is taking a liberty in rendering Plato's phrase into idiomatic English of his time; the Greek original has nothing about birds, and it is not known what "old proverb" is referred to.
-Other translations dispense with the bird reference, hewing more closely to the original text: Allan Bloom's 1968 translation of the passage has "By Zeus, I shall tell you just how it looks to me, Socrates, he said.
+But as Jowett was long the standard translation (and is still sometimes used), generations of students learned (wrongly) that the idiom was current in classical Athens.
+Later translations dispense with the bird reference, hewing more closely to the original text; Allan Bloom's 1968 translation of the passage, for instance has "By Zeus, I shall tell you just how it looks to me, Socrates, he said.
 Some of us who are about the same age often meet together and keep up the old proverb."

-Use in literature
+But Jowett's work was quite influential and respected in his time and after and his translation of Plato was the standard for about a century and is still used, putting the proverb in the mouth of a character (Cephalus) to be read by generations of students and scholars.

 The idiom appears occasionally in the literary canon, both in English and translations from other languages.